Cavendish, Victoria

 Cavendish is a township in the Shire of Southern Grampians in the Western District of Victoria, Australia, on the Wannon River.
 At the 2006 census, Cavendish and the surrounding area had a population of 454.

 The township was settled in the early 1850s, the Post Office opening on 1 April 1853.
 A railway line linking the town to Hamilton was opened on 2 November 1915 and closed on 1 July 1979.

 The mobile library from Hamilton makes regular visits, and there is also a Men's Shed.
 The local pub, The Bunyip Hotel is situated on the banks of the Wannon River.
 The Bridge Cafe is also a small general store, with gas bottle exchange available, and clean and welcoming dine-in facilities.
 There is a walk (Settlers Walk) along the Wannon River, with views of waterbirds and other birds, as well as sheep, which, along with cattle, are a major local industry.

 Four churches service the community.
 There is also a caravan/camping area, a police station, and some accommodation.
 The town has a kindergarten and a primary school.
 It has a football team playing in the South West District Football League.
+Former AFL player Shannon Watt is from Cavendish but played football for Hamilton.